Bell Gardens, California: Gage Mansion

 A century later, the Gage Mansion was all that remained of the once great Rancho San Antonio.
 In 1983, the Casa Mobile Home Park, a cooperative of mobile home owners renting lots on the property, purchased the land and the house from their ailing landlord.
 Although they were aware of the historical significance of the old house, they had no means of maintaining it.
 In 1987, then Bell Gardens City Councilwoman Letha Viles began working to get the house listed on the state historical registry, making it eligible for maintenance grants.
 It is now listed as California Historical Site Number 984.

 Indian Revival Church

 In 1956, Assemblies of God evangelist Arthur Stoneking recognized this demographic shift and pioneered Indian Revival Center (now Indian Revival Church), a congregation for Native Americans in Bell Gardens.
 Stoneking, a member of the Winnebago tribe, had remarkable success in bringing together people from various tribes.
 Started as a home bible study, the congregation soon became the largest Native American congregation in Los Angeles.
 In 1990, there were 889 American Native Indian people living in Bell Gardens.

 Miss Bell Gardens

 An official annual city beauty pageant held in the city from 1947 ending in 2015.
 Successfully returning in 2020 and ending again in 2021.

-Pioneer Chicken

-One of the two last locations of the once prominent fast food chain, Pioneer Chicken, is still open in Bell Gardens.